 Best of Portland or finding the Real Portland in Portland, Oregon

-So everyone has their must see and do places.
-Here is list place in Portland that are interesting and really interesting.
-The place we show our respectable visitors and what makes Portland the funky place we love – what made Portland Weird.
-But those funky places that that made Portland weird are disappearing fast so you better visit soon.
+So everyone has their must see-and-do places in Portland.
+Here are places in Portland that I find interesting and really interesting.
+The place we show our respectable visitors and place that make Portland the funky place we love – what makes Portland Weird.
+But those funky places that made Portland weird are disappearing fast so you better visit soon.

 Popular Tourist Attractions

 From what I have seen from the local tourist bureau and tour companies this is where they want you to go in Portland.
 Well they got some of it right but if you want to find Portland or Portlandia in Portland you have to reach further.
-Some of it is looking at the history of Portland, some is finding the last pieces of what made Portland hip and some of it requires being brave enough to climb over the bodies passed out on the streets to still find the creative space that will keep Portland Wierd for a little longer.
+Some of it is looking at the history of Portland, some is finding the last pieces of what made Portland hip and some of it requires being brave enough to climb over the bodies passed out on the street to find the last creative spaces that will keep Portland Weird for a little longer.

-Pittock Mansion– Part of Portland’s history and a nice view of the city.
-Pittock was the Publisher of the Oregonian Newspaper and this was his retirement home.
+Pittock Mansion– Part of Portland’s history and best free view of the city.
+Mr. Pittock was the Publisher of the Oregonian Newspaper and this was his retirement home.